 Australia and the United Kingdom recently agreed to the broad terms of a Free Trade Agreement, part of which seeks to enhance design rights.
-As a result, Australia has (finally!) agreed to join the Hague Agreement on Industrial Designs.
+As a result, Australia has (finally!) agreed in principle to join the Hague Agreement on Industrial Designs.

 What is the Hague Agreement?

 The Hague Agreement establishes an international system (the Hague System) administered by the World Intellectual Property Organization (WIPO) which allows designers to seek design protection in many countries at once, with fees paid in one currency, through a single international application.
 For those familiar with trade marks, the Hague System for Industrial Designs provides a similar procedure to the Madrid Protocol.
 That is, a single international application applied through WIPO enables applicants to secure rights in multiple participating countries.

 How can designers benefit from the Hague System?

 Under the current system, Australians can apply for registered designs in Australia and overseas.
 However, for overseas protection, applicants need to engage in each country of interest a local agent and file a registration application through the relevant national IP administration office .
 Unsurprisingly, this can be an expensive endeavour, incurring costs for official fees, red tape costs at filing, translations (for non-English speaking countries) and substantive examination, all required for each country.